Attention Pharmacists and Pharmacy Techs: Click to access CPE Monitor and CE information More Information

 It is the policy of ProCE, Inc. to ensure balance, independence, objectivity and scientific rigor in all of its continuing education activities.
 Faculty must disclose to participants any significant financial interest or affiliation with companies that manufacture or market products discussed during their presentation.
-Faculty disclosures will be announced prior to the start of the activity.
+Mr. Diorio is a shareholder of LDT Health Solutions, Inc. Dr. Hansen is a speaker for Baxter, Omnicell, Pharmacy Purchasing & Products, and Salveo, and is an advisory board member for Fresenius Kabi.
+Dr. Massoomi is a speaker and/or consultant for Baxter, BD, Equashield, and ICU Medical.
 A portion of grant funds received by ProCE from PharMEDium Services, LLC will be used to compensate the faculty for this presentation.

 This activity is provided by ProCE, Inc. and is supported by an educational grant from PharMEDium Services, LLC.

 Webinar Equipment Requirements